-Targeted email marketing has become more and more relevant in recent years.
-It’s become the difference-maker in email marketing and the catalyst behind many successful email campaigns.
+Email targeting is the difference-maker in email marketing.
+It’s also the catalyst behind many successful email campaigns.

 What Is A Targeted Email?

-A targeted email is an email sent to a very specific subset of your email list.
+A targeted email is one sent to a very specific subset of your email list.
 These emails are always very relevant to their recipients.
 And they are sent based on how your subscribers interact with your business.

 Think about it this way, everyone interacts with your business in a different way at different times.
 Plus everyone is different.
 Your email list will be made up of people with different: